GET IN TOUCH

 Treasury and IRS Define How MAGI Applies to New Deductions

 The latest guidance confirms that income thresholds will play a central role in determining eligibility for new federal tax deductions in 2025.
+These deductions, introduced under the One, Big, Beautiful Bill for tax years 2025 through 2028, apply to qualified tips and overtime compensation.
 For most single filers, deductions begin to phase out once modified adjusted gross income (MAGI) exceeds $150,000, while joint filers face a $300,000 limit.
-These thresholds apply to deductions tied to qualified tips and overtime compensation.

 Treasury officials explained that MAGI is calculated from adjusted gross income (AGI) and must include certain excluded income under sections 911, 931, and 933 of the Internal Revenue Code.
 This clarification helps taxpayers understand how to calculate MAGI for IRS deductions and avoid errors when filing.

 The guidance also addresses practical concerns.
 Because Form W-2 and several Forms 1099 do not yet separately report qualified tips or overtime, taxpayers must rely on existing records to substantiate their claims.
-The IRS says updated reporting formats are expected in 2026.
+The IRS is currently updating income tax forms and instructions to help taxpayers claim these deductions for the 2025 filing season.

 Phase-Out Rules Expand Across Multiple 2025 Tax Benefits